Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 Button to submit [Textinput A](#markdown-header-textinput-a).
  - Labelled `Add website`
- - Will only be active if [Add whitelisted domain textinput](#markdown-header-add-whitelisted-domain-textinput) is not empty and valid.
  - Refer to [w3 guidelines for keyboard interaction](https://www.w3.org/TR/2016/WD-wai-aria-practices-1.1-20161214/#button)

 If clicked whitelist domain and show [Whitelisted domain added notification](#markdown-header-whitelisted-domain-added-notification).